 What documents do I need to prepare?

-After you choose a car insurance company, the company may ask for additional documents to complete the policy.
-This could include a vehicle registration or purchase agreement, if you are buying a new car, and odometer readings.
-If you are eligible for any discounts that require verification, such as a professional or organization membership, you may need to share proof to add the discount to your policy.
-If you have a young driver that qualifies for the good student discount, the company may request a recent transcript to verify their GPA.
+- Documents for discount verification: If you are eligible for any discounts that require verification, such as a professional or organization membership, you may need to share proof to add the discount to your policy.
+Or, if you have a young driver on your policy who qualifies for a good student discount, the company may request a recent transcript to verify their GPA.